LivInTheLookingGlass/Thue-Morse/README.rst

 Required Dependencies
 ---------------------

 The following are required for some implementations.
-In the case of sympy this is because it is too difficult to implement its features without other libraries.
+In the case of symengine this is because it is too difficult to implement its features without other libraries.
 For numpy, while it isn't strictly necessary it does significantly speed up vector operations

 - numpy
-- sympy
+- symengine

 Optional Dependencies
 ---------------------